BCS-WebDev/Week1-Homework/README.md

-# Week1-Homework
+# Search Engine Optimization
 BootCampSpot Web Development - Week 1 Homework

-# Notes on Accessiblity
+## Notes on Accessiblity
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Accessibility as it pertains to the World Wide Web primarily revolves around providing equal access and equal opportunity to people with diverse abilities.
 Recognized by the UN as a basic human right, the Web supports social